-As of December 31, 2012, we had approximately 20,000 employees, many of whom are specialists in our information management centers and related product and service businesses.
+We have approximately 20,000 employees, many of whom are specialists in our information management centers and related product and service businesses.
 This service support network includes employees with backgrounds in computer science and the financial industry, often complemented by management and other employees with direct experience in banks, thrifts, credit unions and other financial services environments.
 Our employees provide expertise in: programming, software development, modification and maintenance; computer operations, network control and technical support; client services and training; business process outsourcing; item and mortgage processing; system conversions; sales and marketing; and account management.

 None of our employees in the U.S. are represented by a union, and there have been no work stoppages, strikes or, to our knowledge, attempts to organize.
 The service nature of our business makes our employees an important corporate asset.
 Although the market for qualified personnel is competitive, we have not experienced significant difficulty with hiring or retaining our staff of top industry professionals.
-In assessing a potential acquisition candidate, we emphasize the quality and stability of its employees.
+In assessing potential acquisition candidates, we emphasize the quality and stability of the prospective company's employees.